-When Tel-Aviv was founded in 1909, Rothschild boulevard was designated to be its main avenue.
-Being at the heart of the city to this day, Rothschild boulevard is a major financial, commercial recreational and culinary center.
+When Tel-Aviv was founded in 1909, Rothschild Boulevard was designated to be its main avenue.
+Today, in the heart of the city, Rothschild Boulevard is a major financial, commercial recreational, and culinary center.

 Rothschild and Rothschild Boulevard

-In 1909 about sixty Jewish families purchased a sandy plot northeast of Neve Tsedek, wishing to establish another Jewish colony outside over-crowded Jaffa.
-Rothschild boulevard was defined as the main east-west axis of the new colony.
+In 1909, about 60 Jewish families purchased a sandy plot northeast of Neve Tsedek, wishing to establish another Jewish colony outside over-crowded Jaffa.
+Rothschild Boulevard was defined as the main east-west axis of the new colony.
 It was named in honor of Jewish philanthropist Edmond James de Rothschild.
-Tel-Aviv developed quickly and within two decades its original single-story houses were replaced with eclectic and International-style / Bauhaus-style buildings.
+Tel-Aviv developed quickly, and within two decades, its original single-story houses were replaced with eclectic and International-style / Bauhaus-style buildings.

-Being such a central street in Tel-Aviv, from the 1960s high-rise buildings were added along the boulevard.
+Being such a central street in Tel-Aviv, from the 1960s, high-rise buildings were added along the boulevard.
 However, strict rules of preservation were made to protect the historical buildings.
-Today entrepreneurs continue to the develop the boulevard, while restoring of its historical architectural masterpieces.
+Today, entrepreneurs continue to the develop the boulevard, while restoring its historical architectural masterpieces.